benathi/word2gm/README.md

 ## Trained Model
 We provide a trained model for K=2 [here](http://35.161.153.223:6004/w2gm-k2-d50.tar.gz).
 To analyze the model, see **Analyze Model.ipynb**.
 The code expects the model to be extracted to directory **modelfiles/w2gm-k2-d50/**.

-### Training on large datasets
-Our code relies on the word sampling implementation of Tensorflow.
-Existing implementation of Tensorflow can handle a dataset up to a certain size (~4GB) but would throw an error for larger datasets such as *ukWaC+WaCkypedia* (17GB).

-To train on a very large dataset, we provide a version of Tensorflow (0.11.0rc1) with a modified SkipGram method that can handle large datasets (https://github.com/benathi/tensorflow_0.11_robust_skipgram).
-You can build Tensorflow from source using this version.
-(See instructions for building from source [here](https://www.tensorflow.org/versions/r0.11/get_started/os_setup#installing_from_sources).)
-Large datasets also require large RAM since we load the entire dataset into memory.
-For *ukWaC+WaCkypedia*, a required RAM is about 32GB+.

 ## Training Options